fluttercommunity/flutter_workmanager/IOS_SETUP.md

 </array>
 ```

-And set the correct *SystemCapabilities* for your target in the `project.pbxproj` file:
+And will set the correct *SystemCapabilities* for your target in the `project.pbxproj` file:

 ```
 SystemCapabilities = {